tedneward/lolcomp/README.md

 * Parser/g4: Add declarations
 * AST: Declaration, Atom, Label; ASTVisitor
-* Interpreter: Variant, Declaration branch (which holds map-of-String-to-Variants for scope)
+* Interpreter: Variant; Declaration branch (which holds map-of-String-to-Variants for scope)

 Variant should probably be a predefined class, because that thing is way bigger than I thought it would be when I first started.
 Whoof.
 WAY bigger.
 Maths, comparisons, the whole shooting match.